AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

 .. image:: hello_covalent_graph.png
    :align: center

 The UI is very interactive and users can inspect electron level metadata by simply clicking on the nodes.
-Users and experience it for themselves by visiting our demo page `here <http://demo.covalent.xyz>`_
+Users can experience it for themselves by visiting our demo page `here <http://demo.covalent.xyz>`_

 .. note::